flutter/flutter-intellij/flutter-studio/README.md

 then import the flutter-studio plugin and add it as a dependent on the Flutter plugin.

+The Android Studio repository has some documentation. prebuilts/tools/common/lint-psi/README

 TODO: Update instructions for running GUI tests.

 Modify auto-generated run config: